-How to Track the Iodine Patch Results
+How to Perform the Iodine Patch Test

 - Miller KL, Coen PE, White WJ, Hurst WJ, Achey BE, Lang CM.
 Effectiveness of skin absorption of tincture of I in blocking radioiodine from the human thyroid gland.
 Health Phys.
 1989 Jun;56(6):911-4.

 - Zimmermann MB, Crill CM.
 Iodine in enteral and parenteral nutrition.
 Best Pract Res Clin Endocrinol Metab.
 2010 Feb;24(1):143-58. doi: 10.1016/j.beem.2009.09.003.

 - Tomoda C, Kitano H, Uruno T, Takamura Y, Ito Y, Miya A, Kobayashi K, Matsuzuka F, Amino N, Kuma K, Miyauchi A. Transcutaneous iodine absorption in adult patients with thyroid cancer disinfected with povidone-iodine at operation.
 Thyroid.
 2005 Jun;15(6):600-3.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.